Skip to content

 • Visible force is often sustained by hidden support

-• Root-cause pressure can outperform frontal collision
+• Root-cause pressure outperforms frontal collision every time

 Next: Stratagem 20 — Fish in Troubled Waters →